roman-milk/roman-milk.github.io/beach-bubble-butts.md

+===

- ****** Beach Bubble Butts ****** byTheTalkMan© "I know what you're thinking.
+"I know what you're thinking.
 Why saddle yourself with some dumb 18 year old slut?
 But the good thing is, my daddy is rich... and he is never around.
 To make up for never being around, he keeps my bank account nice and fat.
 I never have to worry about getting a job or any of that silliness.
 I spend my days lying by the pool, making myself pretty.
 If you knock me up, that life can be yours too.
 You don't have to work.
 You can just spend your days with me, keeping me nice and satisfied.
 You never have to work.
 You never have to worry about money.
 All you have to focus on is making me a mommy... again and again.
 I am so ready to be a mommy."
 Bree whispered.
 Damn, this girl was getting to me.
 She was so nasty.
 My dick was throbbing.

  "My daddy bought me and my girls a beach house for the week.
 An early graduation gift for us girls.
 Now look at Maya."
 Bree started.
 I complied with her command.